SMUAB8864/Spartan-Sports/README.md

 # Spartan-Sports

 ## Description
-E-Commerce website selling sport clothes
+E-Commerce website sells sport clothes:
-Front-end build using html css
+* Front-end build using html css
-Back-end build using express, node, mysql, and sequalize to create a dynamic database, server, and routing for a webpage
+* Back-end build using express, node, mysql, and sequalize to create a dynamic database, server, and routing for a webpage

 ## Table of Contents
 * [Installation](#installation)